telenaco/Gyro-ATI---r-code/README.md

-# Gyro-ATI---r-code
-r code to filter the data from the ATI load cell and compare it with the real time calculations
+##comparison of data between:

+- DIY load cell and ATI mini 40
+- Equation long and short
+- Gyro controller model and reading from ATI mini 40 (includes python model)